Board of Directors

-Stacey Dean, M.D., Treasurer
+Stacey Dean, M.D., Vice President

 Dr. Stacey Dean serves as an Ed Bird Handler and as an Animal Care volunteer.
 He chose to start volunteering at the Center in 2005 due to a life-long interest in wildlife, a desire to use his medical training in a rehab setting, and to offer his services in support of the CWC mission statement.

 He is a retired physician with an MD from the University of Colorado and specialty training at St. Luke's Hospital in Denver, so the chance to work with injured animals has been a great way to use his talents and expertise.
 His wife, Pam, also volunteers at the Center and they have four adult children, and two grand children.
 Dr. Dean has enjoyed being in the outdoors all of his life, especially fly fishing for steelhead when the opportunity arises.
 He appreciates the great chance to learn and participate in what the Center offers to the community.

 Steve is the current Board secretary and serves as the Board liaison for the Animal Care Committee.
 He is also an animal care volunteer and shift leader.

 After retiring from practice in Corvallis, he began volunteering at Chintimini and has been able to utilize his surgical background in treating injured animals.
 Prior to his training in dentistry and surgery at Temple University and at the Oregon Health Sciences University, Steve attended graduate school at Pennsylvania State University where he studied in the Departments of Ecology and Veterinary Science.
 In volunteering at Chintimini, he has returned to an area that has always been a major interest--wildlife biology.

 Steve has always been an outdoor enthusiast and throughout the years has been active at hiking, climbing, skiing and scuba diving, as well as nature and wildlife photography.